 Bringing together the world’s brightest minds and the latest GPU technology leads to powerful research breakthroughs.

-We’re especially seeking doctoral students working in artificial intelligence, machine learning, autonomous vehicles, robotics, AI for healthcare, high performance computing and related fields.
-Our Graduate Fellowship awards are up to $50,000 per student.
+We’re especially seeking doctoral students working in accelerated computing, AI, machine learning, autonomous vehicles, robotics, AI for healthcare, high performance computing and related fields.
+The awards are for up to $50,000 per student.

 We’re looking for students who have completed their first year of Ph.D.-level studies at the time of application.
 Candidates need to be studying computer science, computer engineering, system architecture, electrical engineering or a related area.
 Applicants must also be investigating innovative ways to use GPUs.